Added by Susan J. Penn, PA, SFR on January 31, 2011 at 8:30pm — No Comments

 The U.S. Treasury Department has approved CalHFA's plan to use nearly $2 billion in federal funding to help California families struggling to pay their mortgages.

-The Keep Your Home California programs are focused on assisting low and moderate…Continue
+The Keep Your Home California programs are focused on assisting low and moderate income families to stay in their homes, when possible, and…Continue

 Added by Michele Ashbarry on January 18, 2011 at 8:30pm — No Comments